KivalEvan/BeatSaber-JSMap/README.md

 bsmap.save.difficultySync(data);
 ```

+> [!TIP]
+>
-**NOTE:** Recommended to lock version to ensure the script works without breaking from newer update.
+> Recommended to lock version to ensure the script works without breaking from newer update.
+For
-For rolling release, visit [GitHub Repo](https://github.com/KivalEvan/BeatSaber-Deno) and import raw
+> rolling release, visit [GitHub Repo](https://github.com/KivalEvan/BeatSaber-Deno) and import raw
-file directly from there (`https://raw.githubusercontent.com/KivalEvan/BeatSaber-Deno/main/mod.ts`),
+> file directly from there
-you may need to occasionally add `--reload` tag for latest update.
+> (`https://raw.githubusercontent.com/KivalEvan/BeatSaber-Deno/main/mod.ts`), you may need to
+> occasionally add `--reload` tag for latest update.

 You may also clone the module to store and import locally, and make any modification as you wish.